 Further, the CSU and hundreds of other colleges across the U.S. are facing another investigation initiated by the federal Department of Education Office of Civil Rights for racial discrimination “due to interactions with the PhD Project, a private non-profit organization with the goal of diversifying business education and the corporate workforce,” according to the CSU wide email shared on Sept.
 26.

-Are you concerned about your privacy on campus, or have other concerns?
+Are you concerned about your privacy on campus, have concerns about the EEOC investigation or would like to share your perspective?
+We’d like to hear from you.
 Please reach out to us at [email protected].